Postgraduate (7 months full-time, part-time)

 If you’re an overseas lawyer then, subject to taking the Qualified Lawyers' Transfer Scheme (QLTS/QLTT) and/or gaining university accreditation of prior learning and experience, you could also be eligible to apply.

 Our course lets you explore your chosen area of legal professional practice in depth.
-You could focus on part of your current professional practice, an area that you wish to work in, or one that’s of academic interest to you.* Whichever you choose, you'll develop your research skills over a four-day seminar series.
-You'll learn to interrogate hard-copy and electronic sources; create and conduct surveys, questionnaires and interviews; and write-up and present your research findings.
+You could focus on part of your current professional practice, an area that you wish to work in, or one that’s of academic interest to you.* Whichever you choose, you'll develop your research skills in research workshops over two days.
 You’ll then apply these skills when researching and writing a 15,000-word dissertation.

 The research skills you develop on this course are in great demand by employers in the legal profession.

-There are three study days on campus, but at other times you'll work independently with support from a dedicated supervisor.
+There are two study days on campus, but at other times you'll work independently with support from a dedicated supervisor.
 Your supervisor will help you to develop your research proposal or hypothesis, discuss your methodology (including ethics clearance) and act as a mentor throughout your time with us.

 Our staff have been recognised for the quality of their work.
 In 2014, the Government acknowledged our ‘world-leading’ research in its Research Excellence Framework.